phoenixframework/phoenix/D_controllers.md

 When we reload the [Welcome Page](http://localhost:4000/), our messages should appear just above "Welcome to Phoenix!"

-Besides `put_flash/3` and `get_flash/2`, the `Phoenix.Controller` module has two other useful functions worth knowing about.

-`persist/2` takes `conn` and `value`.
-It allows us to save that value as a flash message in the session so that it can persist beyond the current request cycle.

-`clear_flash/1` takes only `conn` and removes any flash messages which might be stored in the session.
+Besides `put_flash/3` and `get_flash/2`, the `Phoenix.Controller` module has another useful function worth knowing about. `clear_flash/1` takes only `conn` and removes any flash messages which might be stored in the session.

 ### Rendering
 Controllers have several ways of rendering content.
 The simplest is to render some plain text using the `text/2` function which Phoenix provides.